data$

 - Description:

-is a two-dimensional array of data, and the second-dimensional array data is called "Series Data".
+The format of Series is a two-dimensional array of data, and the second-dimensional array data is called "Series Data".

 For example, the following example has two sets of series data: